Zeniscribbles/Zeniscribbles.github.io/essays/Reinventing-The-Wheel.md

   - Software Developer
 ---

-As a novice software developer, you may have

-wondered about the origin of UI frameworks as
+As a novice software developer, you may have wondered about the origin of UI frameworks as

-you so tediously typed yourself into an

-oblivion of intricate complexities—Bootstrap 5,
+you so tediously typed yourself into an oblivion of intricate complexities—Bootstrap 5,

 or perhaps React?

-Here’s the bad news: while UI frameworks

-create simplicity, the learning curve can be
+Here’s the bad news: while UI frameworks create simplicity, the learning curve can be steep.

-steep.
-Learning new syntax by now may not be

-difficult, but you'll need to shift your
+Learning new syntax by now may not be difficult, but you'll need to shift your perspective

-perspective to embrace new design patterns

-and paradigms.
-And yes, frameworks come with

-a cost: overhead.
-Because they include
+to embrace new design patterns and paradigms.
+And yes, frameworks come with a cost: overhead.

-predefined features that may not be used in

-every project, performance can be slowed by
+Because they include predefined features that may not be used in every project, performance

-larger file sizes and unnecessary code, even

-in small applications.
-With technology in a
+can be slowed by larger file sizes and unnecessary code, even in small applications.
+With

-constant state of flux, UI frameworks can

-easily become outdated, leading to stagnation
+technology in a constant state of flux, UI frameworks can easily become outdated, leading

-for developers who fly too close to the sun

-with any single framework.
+to stagnation for developers who fly too close to the sun with any single framework.

-Allow me to soothe your mind, dear reader.

-UI Frameworks were born from the necessity to
+Allow me to soothe your mind, dear reader.UI Frameworks were born from the necessity to

-streamline and standardize the process of

-building graphical user interfaces, or GUIs.
+streamline and standardize the process of building graphical user interfaces, or GUIs.
+Yes,

-Yes, you read that right: HTML and CSS alone

-won’t cut it.
-They’re static by nature—the
+you read that right: HTML and CSS alonewon’t cut it.
+They’re static by nature—the bone

-bone structure of web pages.
-They can’t

-handle interactive or dynamic features, nor

-can they create reusable components—a core
+structure of web pages.
+They can’t handle interactive or dynamic features, nor can they create

-practice beloved in the software world.
+reusable components—a core practice beloved in the software world.
+Though, you’ve likely

-Though, you’ve likely realized this by now.
+realized this by now.

-So why are these so-called UI Frameworks so

-essential?
-It’s not just about making buttons
+So why are these so-called UI Frameworks so essential?
+It’s not just about making buttons or

-or avoiding the reinvention of the wheel.
-UI

-Frameworks offer efficiency and speed,
+avoiding the reinvention of the wheel.
+UI Frameworks offer efficiency and speed, consistency,

-consistency, cross-browser compatibility,

-responsiveness, and, in a world of endless
+cross-browser compatibility, responsiveness, and, in a world of endless web pages,

-web pages, maintainability.
+maintainability.

 Drawbacks?
 Indeed.
-But it's the price we pay

-for the crème de la crème in our digital world.
+But it's the price we pay for the crème de la crème in our digital world.

-So remember, dear reader, there is rhyme and

-reason to UI frameworks.
+So remember, dear reader, there is rhyme and reason to UI frameworks.
 Keep reaching for

 newer technologies, and don’t fear the